charleswt/beat-by-beat/README.md

 * The route `/signup`  renders a form to create a new account.

-* It's done when the `/project/:id` route renders an individual project's details based on the route parameter id.
+* The `/profile/:id` route renders an individual saved search details based on the route parameter id. -CHK

 * The route `/login` renders a form to log in.